 From renting/buying the tools you need to do it yourself to having an experienced Allfasteners rep come to site to perform pull test, Allfasteners has pull testing services to suit any project.

 Onsite pull tests are designed to find the resistance of the base materials you are working with – so you can determine the right anchor for your project.
-Whether the material is concrete, terracotta, hollow brick or any of the many other substrates pull tests are the best way to test your anchors to failure.
+Whether the material is concrete, terracotta, hollow brick or any other substrate pull tests are the best way to test your anchors to failure.

-Pull Tests are typically conducted for one of these reasons:
+Pull tests are typically conducted for one of the following reasons:

 The list of benefits that come from conducting a pull test on anchors, threaded rod or other fasteners on the jobsite is endless.
 Read more about how pull tests can affect your projects performance and other related topics surrounding pull tests.

 For anchor bolts, eyebolts, scaffolding and threaded rod embedment, the best way to test the fasteners strength and durability is by performing a pull test.